These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 20. The Hobbit by J.R.R Tolkein

 The Hobbit is another absolute classic.
-If you're looking to read more adult fantasy books then this is a great place to start.
-I recommend this as a great starting point over the Lord of the Rings.
-It's a fantasy standalone novel with a simple but engaging storyline.
-And a well paced plot.
+After more adult fantasy books?
+This is a great starting point.
+A standalone with a simple but engaging storyline.
+And a well-paced plot.

 The Hobbit follows Bilbo Baggins.
 He is A Hobbit who lives in The Shire.
 One day he meets Gandalf and goes on an adventure.

-The Hobbit the most charming adventure story.
-Also, the imagery in the hobbit – particularly around food is lovely.
-I want to be able to eat seven meals a day much like a hobbit.
+The Hobbit is the most charming adventure story.
+Also, the imagery in The Hobbit – particularly around food is lovely.
+I want to eat seven meals a day much like a hobbit.

 21. The House Witch by Delemhach